geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-osm-analysis.md

 ### This tutorial shows how to:

-1. quickly and easily ingest big OSM (Open Street Map) data files into a GeoMesa Accumulo table via a Kafka/Storm stream.
+1. Quickly and easily ingest big OSM (Open Street Map) data files into a GeoMesa Accumulo table via a Kafka/Storm stream.
-2. leverage Geoserver to query and visualize the data.
+2. Leverage Geoserver to query and visualize the data.

 <div class="callout callout-warning">
     <span class="glyphicon glyphicon-exclamation-sign"></span>